 It is the employer’s responsibility to hire, dismiss and train their employees as needed.
 It is the employer’s responsibility to ensure that students are not scheduled to work during scheduled class time.
 Students should be asked to provide their class schedule to ensure conflicts are not present.

 - Submit a job request for student employees on the Financial Aid Office website each semester by going to the Submit Work-Study Job page.

 - Supervisors may request Student Job Assignment forms from the Financial Aid Office by submitting a Request Job Assignment.
 Job Assignment forms will be sent to on campus departments.
 Students who work at off-campus locations will need to pick up Job Assignment forms.
-Please return the yellow copy to the Financial Aid Office, HUNT 114, after you and the student have completed the form.
+Please return the top white copy of the form(s) to the Financial Aid Office, HUNT 114, after you and the student have completed the form.